sematext/docs/docs/integration/postgresql.md

 - create a user for the Sematext Agent to use
 - configure Sematext Agent to connect to the PostgreSQL host and port (localhost:5432 by default), using your App token and the newly created user's credentials

-## Important RabbitMQ Metrics to Watch
+## Important PostgreSQL Metrics to Watch

 You'd normally start from the Overview screen to check the higher-level metrics, such as number of rows or connections over time.
 Other high-level metrics can be found under Activity or Tables dashboards: